iamjones/djones20-sdp/exercises/week08/README.md

 has other things to do other than organise the objects components.
 The composition objects could be assigned to the object at runtime using a setter if there needs to be some flexibility.

+7.
+* The facade pattern basically abstracts many method calls into one method.
+*.
+You would use the facade pattern when you want to hide some implementation that a piece of code does not need to know about.
+For example if a method makes a call to another method called withdrawMoney, it doesnt need to know that the withdraw money method actually makes calls to the methods validateAccount, checkFundAvailable and withdraw.
+This helps to keep code clean.